Brprb08/orbital-control-simulator/README.md

 # Orbital Control Simulator

 Drop in real satellite data, apply thrust, and watch orbital paths shift in real time.
-This isn't a display tool, it's a physics-based simulation using a native integrator and GPU-predicted trajectories to model real-world orbital mechanics with precision.
-Built in Unity but driven by a custom double-precision C++ backend, it handles maneuver nodes, atmospheric drag, and orbital propagation entirely outside Unity’s physics system.
-The built-in Unity physics engine is not used in this simulation.
+This isn’t just a visualization tool.
+It’s a physics-based simulator that uses a native integrator and GPU-predicted trajectories to model orbital mechanics with precision.
+Built in Unity and powered by a custom double-precision C++ backend, it handles maneuver nodes, atmospheric drag, and orbital propagation entirely outside Unity’s physics system.

 [🎥 Watch the Demo Video on Youtube](https://www.youtube.com/watch?v=aisBrqQ_A4o&feature=youtu.be)
 ![Orbit Mechanics Simulator in Track Cam](./Assets/Images/06-17Track.png)